 for a holy image for your church, home, or community but felt discouraged by your budget?

 Your pastor may know folks who love art and may want to join you in this endeavor.
-If you feel called and have a vision that’s been on your heart, I highly recommend teaming up with donors who have the means to sponsor the creation of an original sacred artwork.
+If you feel called and have a vision that’s been on your heart, I highly recommend teaming up!
+Find donors who have the means to sponsor the creation of an original sacred artwork.
 Imagine a gorgeous painting of your parish’s patron saint or even an inspiring mural featuring young saints—like St. Maria Goretti, St. Therese of Lisieux, or Blessed Carlo Acutis—at your children’s Catholic school.

 If the second collection or fundraiser doesn’t pan out, consider reaching out to a few other families that you’re close with about donating an original sacred artwork as a gift to your parish.
 Even just two to three other families pitching in will certainly lighten the load.
 You could also consider teaming up with fellow Bible study or book club members to make this vision a reality.

-Mother’s Clubs and other parent-run groups at Catholic grade schools and high schools often give a gift to their schools at the end of each year.
-If you belong to one of these groups or have friends who do, consider proposing the idea of gifting an original sacred artwork or even a mural as the end-of-year gift.
-I was actually at an event at a local Catholic all-boys private high school, and one of the Brothers who teaches at the school was captivated by my original painting of the child Jesus woodworking alongside his 30-year-old father.
-He was so struck by how young St. Joseph appeared as St. Joseph is often depicted as an older man.
+Here’s a story of what this could look like: I was at an event at a local Catholic all-boys private high school.
+One of the Brothers who teaches at the school was captivated by my original painting of the child Jesus woodworking alongside his 30-year-old father.
+He was so struck by how young St. Joseph appeared (St. Joseph is often depicted as an older man).
 Seeing its potential for inspiring the boys in his religion class, he decided to go for it!
-And he invested in it for his classroom.
+His investment means that his students look at the work of Jesus and Joseph every day.

 Have a vision in mind and want to commission an original sacred artwork for your home, church, or community?
-Send me a message right here, and we’ll get the ball rolling.
+Send me a message here, and we’ll get the ball rolling.
 Still not sure about it?
 Check out these reviews and testimonies from others who decided to go for it and reaped the reward!

 “After meeting Kate and following how she creates sacred art, my husband and I commissioned a painting of Padre Pio to commemorate our wedding day and honeymoon (my family in Italy is very close to and directs the shrine at San Giovanni Rotondo.)
 This was our first experience commissioning art and Kate made the process simple and seamless!
 We truly appreciated the time and prayer that she put into each step of the creative process because it resulted in a true and beautiful devotional that will be in our home for years to come.
 Thank you, Kate!!”